theory/jsonpath/README.md

 | `?<logical-expr>`  | filter selector: selects particular children using a logical expression |
 | `length(@.foo)`    | function extension: invokes  a function in a filter expression          |

-## Package Stability

-The root `jsonpath` package is stable and ready for use.
-These are the main interfaces to the package.

-The `registry` package is also stable, but exposes data types from the `spec` package that are still in flux.
-Argument data types may still change.

-The `parser` package interface is also stable, but in general should not be used directly.

-The `spec` package remains under active development, mainly refactoring, reorganizing, renaming, and documenting.
-Its interface therefore is not stable and should not be used for production purposes.

 ## Copyright

 Copyright © 2024-2025 David E. Wheeler